chinamike65/hugo-tuolesi/content/book1/book1en.md

 The basic laws of all things in the universe, the origin of life, and the incredible phenomena of cultural development can be traced back to the source, including social phenomena that cannot be explained by modern science, but which are clearly expressed in Buddhist scriptures.

-In the practice stage, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.
+In practical terms, the ultimate liberation, the ultimate emptiness, the ultimate cause and effect, and the ultimate perfection all fully demonstrate that Buddhism is a science that can achieve ultimate perfection through practice and enlightenment.

 #### Characteristics of Tibetan Buddhism